Cameron Brinitzer is a USC-Berggruen Fellow at the Dornsife Center for Science, Technology, and Public Life at the University of Southern California

 Deborah C. Brunton: Senior Lecturer, History of Medicine, The Open University (UK)

-Eric M. Schatzberg is Professor and Chair of the Department of History and Sociology at Georgia Institute of Technology.
-His latest book, Technology: Critical History of a Concept will be published in fall 2018 from University of Chicago Press.
+Eric M. Schatzberg is is Professor and Chair of the School of History and Sociology at Georgia Institute of Technology.
+His latest book, Technology: Critical History of a Concept was published in fall 2018 by University of Chicago Press.

 Zhong Zhang: Ades Professor, Wharton School of Business, University of Pennsylvania